A series of bitesize lunch & learn sessions on finding information.

 Training opportunities on The Knowledge Network

 Ever been searching for information on the web and hit a paywall?
-This session provides quick tips to identify material freely available to you through NHS Scotland subscriptions.
-It also covers:
+This session provided quick tips to identify material freely available to you through NHS Scotland subscriptions.
+It also covered:

 Advanced Google Search